Skip to main content

 For comparison: joint winner Bernstein also lost 5 games.

 Mieses blazed through the opening phase of the tournament: 13 points from his first 16 games placed him at or near the top of the standings for much of the event.
-Then came the collapse – a string of losses against players from the lower half of the table allowed Rubinstein and Bernstein to overtake him in the final weeks.
+Then came the collapse.
+The BCM identifies the critical defeats: Van Vliet (27th–28th), Billecard (20th–21st) and Salwe (8th–9th).
+While Salwe was a respectable opponent, the losses to the much weaker Van Vliet and Billecard are hard to explain.
+Rubinstein and Bernstein overtook him in the final weeks.

 Yet even with 7 losses, Mieses finished third – a testament to the quality of his victories.
 This dramatic arc, a brilliant start followed by a late fade, is quintessential Mieses: a player who, on his best days, was nearly unbeatable, but who could not sustain that level across six gruelling weeks.